 Another way to engage with your audience is by using the repetition technique.
 By repetition, we suggest using the same thought but in different ways.
-Say you want to focus on persuading the buyer to purchase your product from your product page.
+Say you want to persuade the buyer to purchase your product from your product page.

 Instead of splashing across the word, buying everywhere on the page, use other words that convey the same meaning.
-Purchase, bought for a loved one, thinking of gifting, wants to make a last-minute buying decision, investing in you with the product.
+Purchase, buy for a loved one, think of gifting, wants to make a last-minute buying decision, investing in you with the product.

 Using these words, you nudge the buyer to come one step closer to closing the cart with a purchase.